Uyyuru/GP-Project/Readme.md

 Email with subject:
 Submission: Full Stack Intern Assignment [Your Name]

-🌐 Live Demo
-Not deployed – replace this section with URLs if you publish later.

 📃 License
 Provided solely for educational and recruitment evaluation purposes.